 A world first: Noise barrier manufactured from recycled composite and polymer materials installed in Copenhagen suburb Vallensbaek in June 2016

 Noise pollution constitutes a major environmental health problem and is considered the second most serious environmental problem in Europe today.
 This implies that the market for noise abatement is very large, on a European level as well as on a global scale.
-In Europe, it is estimated that the societal costs of exposure to excessive noise is equalling 40 billion Euro annually including the consequential costs relating to sleep deprivation, stress and anxiety, chronic diseases as diabetes and cancer and premature death.
-Road traffic is the dominant source of environmental noise in Europe with an estimated 125 million people being exposed to noise levels above the critical 55 decibels.
+In Europe, it is estimated that the societal costs of exposure to excessive noise is in the level of 40 billion Euro annually including the consequential costs relating to sleep deprivation, stress and anxiety, chronic diseases as diabetes and cancer and premature death.
+Road traffic is the dominant source of environmental noise in Europe with an estimated 125 million people being exposed to noise levels above the critical 58 decibels.

 Accredited tests document that noise barriers with an acoustic absorbent core of recycled glassfiber material have acoustic properties fully comparable to that of mineral wool.

 Taking advantage of the non-degradable property, the recycled glass fiber material is very well suited for outdoor applications being virtually un-affected by exposure to the environment.
 As a valuable benefit this eliminates the requirement for regular maintenance of noise barriers installed at roadside.

 Recycling the material will contribute to reduce the future requirement for landfills, and by substituting new and more expensive materials typically used in existing products also reduce the demand for virgin materials.